 Walter Reed's DOIM managed over 300 servers, 15,000 desktops, 3000 VoIP phones, 60 local VTC units/rooms, 200 switches, one integrated robotic surgery unit, and additional VTC units/rooms spread throughout MEDCOM (a 22-state region). tiag identified, evaluated, and designed a transition strategy for each application and system that resided at WRAMC.

 The U.S. Army Surgeon General approved an IM-IT Strategic Plan that was facilitated and managed by tiag SP3M experts.
 The Surgeon General labeled this plan as the “breakthrough” that the AMEDD had been looking for in embracing and leveraging information technology.
 The tenets of this plan are the foundation for the AMEDD with state-change initiatives.

-MHS Office of Strategic Management and Clinical and Program Policy
+Military Health System (MHS) Office of Strategic Management and Clinical and Program Policy (C&PP)

 Working with the MHS Office of Strategic Management and Clinical and Program Policy (C&PP), tiag experts assisted in developing health policy and systems procedures and conducted gap analysis to support execution of the MHS Strategic Plan and C&PP initiatives.
 Our team focused on emerging, critical mission trends such as BRAC transformation throughout military medicine and DoD / VA Sharing, performing analyses on the legislative intent of BRAC law and its impact on business and clinical systems.